rdmurphy/doc-to-archieml/README.md

 ## Authentication

-`docToArchieML` only has one always required parameter — `documentId`.
+`docToArchieML` has one required parameter — `documentId`.
 But the authentication you provide with the Google API can be handled in one of three ways detailed below.

 _Acquiring_ this authentication is beyond the scope of this project's documentation, but two good starting points are [Google's official Node.js quickstart guide for the Google Docs API](https://developers.google.com/docs/api/quickstart/nodejs) and the [client library's authentication documentation](https://github.com/googleapis/google-api-nodejs-client#authentication-and-authorization).